Jana Lund

-Jana Lund (born Jana Cozette Ekelund; August 28, 1933 – July 20, 1991) was an American model, actress, and singer.
+Jana Lund (born Johanna Cozette Ekelund; August 28, 1933 – July 20, 1991) was an American model, actress, and singer.
 She began her career as a young child actor.
 She had numerous roles on television shows and supporting roles in various films.

 Early life

 Lund was born in Los Angeles to a family of actors.
 Her younger sister was Caryll Ann Ekelund, who appeared in the Shirley Temple film The Blue Bird and died of burns from fire before the film's release.
 She also had five older brothers.

 Jana Ekelund attended Marymount College for a year and College of the Pacific for a year.

 Career

 She performed on a California radio show at age three.
 She appeared in Our Gang comedies.

 In August 1953, Lund was featured in an eight-page swimsuit spread in the magazine Pageant.
 She was part of advertising campaigns and appeared on television shows.
 In 1955, she joined The Johnny Carson Show as a singer.

 Don't Knock the Rock (1956) was her first film as an adult.
 Lund appeared with Elvis Presley in the 1957 film Loving You; she gave him his first onscreen kiss.
 They reportedly kissed on their first meeting at the insistence of director Hal Kanter.

 In the opening scene of Frankenstein 1970, she is pursued down a country lane.
 She portrayed Connie, the leader of the Hellcats, in High School Hellcats.
 She was a guest on the "Boomerang Bait" episode of Richard Diamond, Private Detective in 1959.